UrDHT/DroidUrDHT/README.md

 # DroidUrDHT

+THIS IS SOON TO BE DEPRECATED/REWORKED INTO SOMETHING MORE USEFUL ON DROID FOR THE UrDHT PROJECT!

 This is really REALLY messy and badly organized... it needs to be torn apart and redone.
 This is motly just for me to learn a bit and test things out and is not meant for any sort of production use.
 Mostly I am cutting corners because I need it to be finished in about a day and a half. you have been warned